kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip7.md

 ![](/images/chainsafe/26_linkButton_toScripts.png)

-Change the `chainId` of the network in the WebGL Templates folder to 1001 to connect to baobab testnet
+Change the `chainId` of the network in the WebGL Templates folder to 1001 to connect to kairos testnet

 ![](/images/chainsafe/27_kip7_setChainId.png)